JMeyer2525/unit1_oop_CMSC_315/README.md

 - Apply object-oriented design principles

 ## The Approach
-For this discussion I created Server as the parent class and UnbuntuServer as child class.
-I chose this due to a project of mine at work involves me building a server.
-The UnbuntuServer class comes with common server information and functionality while also having some Unbuntu features.
+For this discussion, I created Server as the parent class and UbuntuServer as a child class.
+I chose this because a project of mine at work involves me building a server.
+The UbuntuServer class comes with common server information and&nbsp;
+functionality while also having some Ubuntu features.

 ## Implementation of Requirements